Can Pumpkin Seed Oil Help With Hair Loss?

 - Lemongrass essential oil: Having a nourished, flake-free scalp has a lot to do with how healthy and shiny your hair looks.
 One 2015 study found that lemongrass can significantly reduce dandruff in just one week.

-For a serum that's completely plant-based and cruelty-free, try GRO Hair Serum or GRO+ Advanced Hair Serum with CBD.
+For a serum that's completely plant-based and cruelty-free, try GRO Hair Serum or GRO+ Advanced Hair Serum with hemp.
 This incredible before & after photo comes from a customer who used GRO+ Advanced Hair Serum with CBD consistently.
-These balanced, vegan formulas soothes the scalp and helps revitalize the roots to encourage fuller, thicker hair.
+These balanced, vegan formulas soothes the scalp and helps revitalize the roots to encourage fuller, thicker looking hair.
 The serums' powerful phyto-actives increase the appearance of the hair's density and help reduce the frustrating signs of shedding.